Infraste03/KGE_RS/fashion_generalization/preprocessing/README.md

 belongs_to_pop_tier
 ```

-### v3 - KG-Oriented User Selection
+### Fashion-Heavy

+Fashion-Heavy uses the same five relation types as the enriched Fashion-Random
-The v3 configuration retains the five-relation Knowledge Graph introduced in v2 but changes the user-selection strategy.
+Knowledge Graph, but changes the user-selection strategy.

 Instead of randomly sampling 50,000 users, users are ranked according to: